All comparisons

 Blender addon comparison

-Camera Tracker 5 is a strong automatic camera tracker for Blender.
-MotionMaster 3D goes wider: it gives you fast previews, heavier reconstruction, AI and polygon masks, dense point clouds, mesh generation, smart imports, cleanup, alignment, batch processing, and support tools in one Blender-focused workflow.
+Camera Tracker 6 is a strong automatic camera tracker for Blender, now with a Pin Tool, Point Tool, ground alignment, a rebuilt tripod solver, and camera smoothing.
+MotionMaster 3D goes wider: fast previews, heavier reconstruction, a Mocha-style planar tracker, tripod tracking, lens calibration with STMap export, AI and polygon masks, dense point clouds, mesh and surface generation, footage projection, texture baking, cleanup, alignment, and batch processing in one Blender-focused workflow.

 Choose MotionMaster 3D when you want more than a solved camera.
-It is built for the full shot pipeline: prepare footage, track, mask, reconstruct, generate reference geometry, clean the result, align the scene, and process multiple shots without leaving Blender.
+It is built for the full shot pipeline: prepare footage, track (camera, planar, or tripod), mask, calibrate the lens, reconstruct, generate reference geometry, project and bake footage, clean the result, align the scene, and process multiple shots without leaving Blender.

 MotionMaster 3D Blender panels and tracking workflow

-MotionMaster 3D workflow Quick, Heavy, Masks, Dense, Mesh, Batch
+MotionMaster 3D workflow Quick, Heavy, Planar, Tripod, Lens, Dense, Mesh, Batch

 MotionMaster advantage

-A complete Blender VFX pipeline: Quick, Heavy, Dense, Mesh, masks, imports, cleanup, alignment, and batch work.
+A complete Blender VFX pipeline: Quick, Heavy, Planar, and Tripod tracking, lens calibration and STMaps, masks, dense, mesh, surfaces, projection, texture bake, cleanup, alignment, and batch work.

 Camera Tracker strength

-A compact automatic Blender tracker with Windows and Apple Silicon macOS support.
+A compact $30 automatic Blender tracker with a Pin Tool, Point Tool, ground alignment, tripod solver, camera smoothing, and Windows plus Apple Silicon macOS support.

 Best decision

-Use MotionMaster 3D when the solve needs masks, reconstruction output, scene cleanup, mesh reference, or repeated shot processing.
+Use MotionMaster 3D when the shot needs planar or tripod tracking, lens calibration, masks, reconstruction output, scene cleanup, mesh reference, or repeated shot processing.

 Product focusBlender addon for camera tracking, footage prep, masking, reconstruction, dense point clouds, mesh output, cleanup, alignment, imports, and batch processing.Blender addon by CGMatter focused on automatic photogrammetry-based camera tracking.Both tools solve camera-tracking pain, but MotionMaster 3D is designed around the complete Blender shot workflow.